glistermelon/c-data-pack/README.md

     3. The file path is appended
 6. Lastly, the number of file paths is appended as a 32-bit unsigned big endian integer

 The data is read by opening the executable during runtime with `fopen` and reading it in reverse `fseek` and `fread`.
 See `unpack.c` for details.
-An initially call to `cdpk_init` caches data sizes and `fseek` offsets for easy later accessibility.
+An initial call to `cdpk_init` caches data sizes and `fseek` offsets for easy later accessibility.